Francisco Zumaqué: Musical style

-Zumaqué defines himself as a musician with popular peasant roots of the savannahs of Department of Cordoba, his home region.
+Zumaqué defines himself as a musician with popular peasant roots of the savannahs of Córdoba Department, his home region.
 Grew up listening to porro bands and traditional pipers from Cereté and San Pelayo, vallenato groups such as Alejo Durán's and compositions and arrangements of his father Francisco Zumaqué, who was director of the Banda Departmental de Córdoba and popular orchestra Los Macumberos del Sinú.

 In this context, he began his musical education with piano lessons, guitar and music theory with Tiburcio Romero.
 His early compositions and arrangements written for the orchestra of his father, were inspired by the music performed by Damaso Perez Prado, Stan Kenton and Juan Garcia Esquivel, who he listened incessantly on radio programs from Cuban, Mexican and American radio stations.
-His initial knowledge was supplemented at the Universidad de Antioquia in Medellin, between 1958 and 1962.
+His initial knowledge was supplemented at the Universidad de Antioquia in Medellín, between 1958 and 1962.
 There he received piano lessons from teacher Gómez Arriola, Harmony lessons with Mario Gómez-Vignes, and participated in the child and youth orchestra "Di Lido", created and directed by saxophonist Justo Almario.